tarantool/avro-schema/README.md

   * `get_names`

-Here is an example which uses the avro schema that we described in the section `Creating a Schema`, a Tarantool database space, and the methods that `compile` produces.
+Here is an example which uses the avro schema that we described in the section [Creating a schema](#creating-a-schema), a Tarantool database space, and the methods that `compile` produces.
 This is a script that you can paste into a client of a Tarantool server; the comments explain what the results look like and what they mean.